Naive set theory

 Naive set theory is any of several theories of sets used in the discussion of the foundations of mathematics.

 Unlike axiomatic set theories, which are defined using formal logic, naive set theory is defined informally, in natural language.
 It describes the aspects of mathematical sets familiar in discrete mathematics (for example Venn diagrams and symbolic reasoning about their Boolean algebra), and suffices for the everyday use of set theory concepts in contemporary mathematics.

 Sets are of great importance in mathematics; in modern formal treatments, most mathematical objects (numbers, relations, functions, etc.) are defined in terms of sets.
-Naive set theory suffices for many purposes, while also serving as a stepping-stone towards more formal treatments.
+Naive set theory suffices for many purposes, while also serving as a stepping stone towards more formal treatments.

 Method

 A naive theory in the sense of "naive set theory" is a non-formalized theory, that is, a theory that uses natural language to describe sets and operations on sets.
+Such theory treats sets as platonic absolute objects.
 The words and, or, if ... then, not, for some, for every are treated as in ordinary mathematics.
 As a matter of convenience, use of naive set theory and its formalism prevails even in higher mathematics – including in more formal settings of set theory itself.